Purple Rain (album): Recording and production

+Music and lyrics

+Purple Rain was musically denser than Prince's previous albums, emphasizing full band performances, and multiple layers of guitars, keyboards, electronic synthesizer effects, drum machines, and other instruments.
+As a soundtrack record, much of the music had a grandiose, synthesized, and even – by some evaluations – a psychedelic sheen to the production and performances.
+The music on Purple Rain is generally regarded as the most pop-oriented of Prince's career, though a number of elements point towards the more experimental records Prince would release after Purple Rain.
+Apollonia 6 member Apollonia recalled that after watching the Purple Rain cinematographic takes, she told Prince, "You know you're going to get an Oscar for this movie – not for the acting, but for the music."
+The Revolution appears on six tracks: "Let's Go Crazy", "Take Me With U", "Computer Blue", "I Would Die 4 U", "Baby I'm A Star" and "Purple Rain" while the remaining three tracks are essentially solo performances by Prince.
+Apollonia sings co-lead on "Take Me With U".

+Like Prince's previous albums, nearly all tracks on Purple Rain were written by him.
 Revolution members Fink, Coleman, and Melvoin helped write the album's fourth track "Computer Blue".
 Doctor Fink, who wrote a keyboard bass line for the track, said he "started playing that main bass groove which later became 'Computer Blue'.
 So the band [the Revolution] started grooving on it, and Prince started coming up with some stuff, then we recorded a rough version and he took it into the studio and just incorporated it all and made it fly that way.
 Wendy [Melvoin] and Lisa [Coleman] did some of the stuff on it.
 Prince borrowed the bridge/portal section from the then-unreleased Father's Song, by his father jazz musician John L. Nelson, who had given him some music over the years to play around with.
 So the song was a real mixture of different people and influences."